Our Investment Approach:

-Simple Idea #2 -- Balance the three keys: Owning, Loaning and Reserving
+Simple Idea #2 -- Balance the three Asset Super Classes: Owning, Loaning and Reserving

 The single most important allocation decision is the balance between Owning, Loaning and Reserving.
 Owning stocks, property and commodities, versus Loaning money to banks or bond issuers, versus Reserving cash or near-cash will have more to do with your results than any other decision about investing.

 Probably 90% of your results will come from this basic choice, and only about 10% from all other decisions.